AishaSaleem110/ClassificationAndGeneticAlgorithm/README.md

 ### Running The Code
 *Open a command prompt window and go to the directory where you saved the java program.
-You can run KNN.java or KNN_GA.java or KNN_test.java
+You can run kNN.java or kNN_GA.java or kNN_test.java
 Type :
-javac KNN.java
+javac kNN.java
-Now,  to run your program, type : java KNN
+Now,  to run your program, type : java kNN

 *The files are self-contained and all necessary libraries are imported.